 Limitations and Future Research Directions

 Like all research, our study has limitations.
 Although our sample offers a number of benefits for studying the effects of status and celebrity, it consists of only high-tech firms in a unique, ambiguity-ridden context—the Dot-Com Era.
-Several other studies have used a similar sample and time frame to explore theoretical issues that are more difficult to study in other contexts (e.g., Aggarwal et al., 2002; Demers & Lewellen, 2003; Krigman et al., 2001; Pollock et al., 2009; Pollock & Gulati, 2007; Reuer, Tong & Wu, 2012; Rindova et al., 2010).
+Several other studies have used a similar sample and time frame to explore theoretical issues that are more difficult to study in other contexts (e.g., Aggarwal et al., 2002; Demers & Lewellen, 2003; Krigman et al., 2001; Pollock et al., 2009; Pollock & Gulati, 2007; Reuer, Tong, & Wu, 2012; Rindova et al., 2010).
 The importance of interpretation in this context enabled us to focus on social approval assets as interpretative frames, rather than just as signals.
 Classical signaling theory assumes signals are both readily observable and interpretable.
 Adopting a social information processing perspective challenges these assumptions and raises questions about the frames through which signals are interpreted.
 Additional systematic investigation of interpretive frames, and especially the role of social approval assets as accumulated perceptions and interpretations, is needed.

 Another limitation of our study is that our data are cross-sectional.
 Thus, we could not look at changes in firm status and celebrity or their effects on analyst coverage and alliance formations over time.
 Our data are also archival; thus we could not measure these processes directly, and could only infer how potential alliance partners and analysts interpreted and used status and celebrity.
 Future research using other methods such as lab studies or policy capturing that more directly test stakeholders’ psychological reactions to specific interpretive frames amid high uncertainty (Gerloff, Muir, & Bodensteiner, 1991) could triangulate on and extend our understanding of the relationships identified here.